-Next year, the construction of the large landing ship of the Ivan Gren project, laid at the Yantar shipyard in 2004, will be completed.
-This ship is the first of the 11711 series, which will pass sea trials at the end of the summer of 2012, and will be part of the Russian fleet in 2013.
-As far as is known, about six more ships of the 2020 series are planned to be put into operation in the framework of the state armament program of Russia before 11711.
+Next year, the construction of the large landing ship of the Ivan Gren project, which was planted at the Yantar shipyard in 2004, will be completed.
+This ship is the first of the 11711 series, which at the end of the summer of 2012 will undergo sea trials and in 2013 will become part of the Russian fleet.
+As far as it is known, within the framework of the state armament program of Russia by 2020 it is planned to put into operation about six more ships of the 11711 series.

 Russia already has a contract to build French universal ships of the Mistral project.
 The first ship of this project will be built by the French company STX in the Saint-Nazaire shipyards within three years, and our specialists will perform there about 20% of all works, the second will be built within four years and two more helicopter carriers will lay down and will be built under license by the USC Corporation in Russia .
 All technologies for the project, including the Zenit-9 project, were transferred to the Russian specialists.